-But it does bring some hardship to their bodies to do this.
+Birds eating snow does bring hardship to their bodies.
 Here is why:

 your being, doesn’t it?